 Div.
 44 Bylaws

-The Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues (SPSLGBTI) welcomes all those interested in psychological research, education and training, practice, and advocacy on issues related to minority sexual orientation and gender identity, and gender nonconformity; and lesbian, gay, bisexual, transgender and gender nonconforming individuals and their allies.
+The Society for the Psychology of Sexual Orientation and Gender Diversity (SPSOGD) welcomes all those interested in psychological research, education and training, practice, and advocacy on issues related to minority sexual orientation and gender identity, and gender nonconformity; and lesbian, gay, bisexual, transgender and gender nonconforming individuals and their allies.

 We support and mentor students and others interested in issues related to minority sexual orientation and gender identity, and gender nonconformity.
 We work collaboratively with others on minority sexual orientation and gender identity, and gender nonconformity concerns to advance the health and well-being of lesbian, gay, bisexual, transgender and gender nonconforming people locally, nationally, and internationally.

 The purpose of the organization shall be:

 - To advance the contributions of psychology as a discipline to the understanding of lesbian, gay, bisexual, and transgender issues through basic and applied research;

 - To promote education and training in matters of lesbian, gay, bisexual, and transgender issues including special issues associated with practice, research, education and training, and the public interest;